-15.3.1 For the purposes of this clause 'Community Services Employee' is defined as employees involved in the delivery of community based programs and cultural events for the Port Stephens community who are required to work ordinary

-15.3.2 Employees who are required to work outside the normal spread of hours for Community Services Employees as prescribed in clause 15.3.1 shall receive the following payments.
+- 13.3.1 For the purposes of this clause 'Community Services Employee' is defined as employees involved in the delivery of community based programmes and cultural events for the Port Stephens community who are required to work ordinary hours and overtime outside of the normal spread of hours for Community Service Employees of 7am to 7pm. - 13.3.2 Employees who are required to work outside the normal spread of hours for Community Services Employees as prescribed in clause 13.3.1 shall receive the following payments.

-15.3.2.1 Monday to Friday
+13.3.2.1 Monday to Friday

-- (1) Employees shall accrue leave flexitime for hours worked within the spread of ordinary hours, as per clause 18.4.5, and leave in lieu for hours worked before 7am or after 7pm.
+- (1) Employees shall accrue leave flexitime for hours worked within the spread of ordinary hours, as per clause 16.4.5, and leave in lieu for hours worked before 7am or after 7pm.
 Leave in lieu will be accrued at the rate of actual hours worked.
-If leave in lieu is not taken it will be paid to the employee on termination of employment at the applicable overtime rate of pay as prescribed in clause 15.1.1. - (2) The employee must seek the approval of their supervisor prior to accruing leave in lieu. - (3) Types of events that this clause is applicable to include, but are not limited to: - regular meetings: - non-regular meetings; - events which take place before or after normal working hours; and - events, such as displays, which occur on normal working days but involve more than seven hours work. - (4) Should the amount of flexitime already banked reach the limit allowable, the employee should seek approval from their supervisor to accrue leave in lieu.

-15.3.2.2 Weekends, Public Holidays or Regular Events

-- (1) Employees may choose to be paid overtime as per clause 15.1.1 or accrue leave in lieu at the rate of actual hours worked for required attendance at the following types of events:

-- RBT nights and Drive Alive sessions

-- Australia Day celebrations

-- Moonlit movies

-Attendance at any other events for which prior approval has been given by the employee's supervisor
+If leave in lieu is not taken it will be paid to the employee on termination of employment at the applicable overtime rate of pay as prescribed in clause 13.1.1. - (2) The employee must seek the approval of their supervisor prior to accruing leave in lieu. - (3) Types of events that this clause is applicable to include, but are not limited to: - · regular meetings; - non-regular meetings; - · events which take place before or after normal working hours; and - · events, such as displays, which occur on normal working days but involve more than seven hours work. - (4) Should the amount of flexitime already banked reach the limit allowable, the employee should seek approval from their supervisor to accrue leave in lieu. - 13.3.2.2 Weekends, Public Holidays or Regular Events - (1) Employees may choose to be paid overtime as per clause 13.1.1 or accrue leave in lieu at the rate of actual hours worked for required attendance at the following types of events: - RBT nights and Drive Alive sessions - Australia Day celebrations - Moonlit movies - attendance at any other events for which prior approval has been given by the employee's supervisor

-15.4 On-Call
+13.4 On-call